nadeemkhan02/react-interactive-dropdown/README.md

 .selected-styled-menu-div: Styles for selected menu options.
 .no-option-div: Styles for the no options available message.

 As this library is in its early stages, we highly encourage users to report any bugs or issues they encounter.
-We are continuously working it to make the library more sustainable.
+We are continuously working around it to make the library more sustainable.
 Thank you for your feedback and support!

 ## License